Faith Goldy: Rebel News

 When Sun News Network went off the air, Goldy was hired by Rebel News, a Canadian right-wing website founded by former Sun News Network Colleagues Ezra Levant and Brian Lilley.
 She hosted a weekly political commentary show called On The Hunt With Faith Goldy.

-In 2015, she hosted Paul Joseph Watson on her show and the two falsely claimed Muslim immigrants in Europe had created No-go areas to enforce Sharia law.
+In 2015, she hosted Paul Joseph Watson on her show and the two falsely claimed Muslim immigrants in Europe had created no-go areas to enforce Sharia law.
 This has been debunked.

 Two days after 27-year-old Alexandre Bissonnette murdered six people at a Quebec City mosque, Goldy promoted the conspiracy theory that the shooter may have been a Muslim man.

 In March 2017, Goldy posted on Twitter a video of herself in Bethlehem where she expressed her shock she could hear the Islamic call to prayer in the city, and claimed "Bethlehem's Christian population has been ethnically cleansed."
 The video was criticized as irresponsible and inflammatory.
 It was also criticized for not mentioning that Bethlehem's mayor at the time was a Palestinian Catholic woman named Vera Baboun, who has argued policies supporting the expansion of Israeli settlements have pushed Christians out of the Palestinian territories.

 That same month, an episode of her show was titled "More Muslims = More Terrorism" in response to the Westminster attack in London.
 During this episode, she interviewed Tommy Robinson, another Rebel News contributor and the founder of the English Defense League.

 On May 31, 2017, Goldy broadcast on Rebel Media "White Genocide in Canada?", in she claimed Canadians with European ancestry were being replaced with non-Europeans because of Canada's immigration policies.
 In response to the broadcast, several corporate entities stopped advertising with Rebel Media.

-On June 21, 2017 Goldy spoke at a live event in Toronto hosted by Rebel News and called for a "counter-crusade" against Muslims.
+On June 21, 2017, Goldy spoke at a live event in Toronto hosted by Rebel News and called for a "counter-crusade" against Muslims.
 During her speech, she claimed “this is a holy war for Islam.
 They’re not just coming for our health care, right?
 They’re coming to break the cross.”
 Rebel News posted footage of her speech with the title "It's Crusade O'Clock!"
+During her time in Rebel News, she was considered a part of the counter-jihad movement.